bayareadevosymposium/bayareadevosymposium/_pages/abstracts.md

 nav_order: 2
 ---

 We warmly invite all SBSC-M participants to either give a <b>short talk or poster</b>, and we explicitly welcome <b>work at any stage</b>, including just an experimental idea or initial pilot results!
-Please see <a href="/schedule" target="_blank">this page</a> for more information on these respective presentation formats.
+Please see <a href="https://bayareadevosymposium.github.io/bayareadevosymposium/schedule" target="_blank">this page</a> for more information on these respective presentation formats.

-If you have any questions about presenting or ideas for talk formats, feel free to reach out to the student representatives!
+If you have any questions about presenting or ideas for talk formats, <a href="https://bayareadevosymposium.github.io/bayareadevosymposium/contact" target="_blank">feel free to reach out</a> to the student representatives!

 For those <b>interested in giving a talk</b>, please submit an <b>abstract</b> no longer than 250-300 words using the <b>link below</b>.
 These abstracts will help us structure and constrain our talk schedule (in accordance with the number of submissions) and help us gain a sense of potential theme blocks.